-- 1. Possess a valid Maryland and/or Compact Registered Nurse license; - 2.
-Successful completion of the DDA RN Case Manager/Delegating Nurse (CM/DN) Orientation; - 3.
-Be active on the DDA registry of DD RN CM/DNs; - 4.
-Complete the online HRST Rater and Reviewer training; - 5.
-Attend mandatory DDA trainings; - 6.
-Attend a minimum of two (2) DDA provided nurse quarterly meetings per fiscal year; - 7.
-Pass a criminal background investigation and any other required background checks and credentials verifications as provided in Appendix C-2-a; - 8.
-Possess a valid driver's license, if the operation of a vehicle is necessary to provide services; - 9.
-Have automobile insurance for all automobiles that are owned, leased, and/or hired and used in the provision of services; - 10.
-Have commercial liability insurance; - 11.
-Complete required orientation and training designated by DDA; - 12.
-Complete necessary pre/in-service training based on the person-centered plan and DDA required training prior to service delivery; - 13.
-Have three (3) professional references which attest to the provider's ability to deliver the support/service in compliance with the Department's values in Annotated Code of Maryland, Health General, Title 7: - 14.
-Demonstrate financial integrity through IRS, Department, and Medicaid Exclusion List checks; - 15.
-Have a signed DDA Provider Agreement to Conditions for Participation; and - 16.
-Have a signed Medicaid provider agreement.
+1. Possess a valid Maryland and/or Compact Registered Nurse license;

+2. Successful completion of the DDA RN Case Manager/Delegating Nurse (CM/DN) Orientation;

+6. Attend a minimum of two (2) DDA provided nurse quarterly meetings per fiscal year;

+7. Pass a criminal background investigation and any other required background checks and credentials verifications as provided in Appendix C-2-a;

+8. Possess a valid driver's license, if the operation of a vehicle is necessary to provide services;

+9. Have automobile insurance for all automobiles that are owned, leased, and/or hired and used in the provision of services;

+10. Have commercial liability insurance;

+12. Complete necessary pre/in-service training based on the person-centered plan and DDA required training prior to service delivery;

+13. Have three (3) professional references which attest to the provider's ability to deliver the support/service in compliance with the Department's values in Annotated Code of Maryland, Health General, Title 7;

+14. Demonstrate financial integrity through IRS, Department, and Medicaid Exclusion List checks;

+15. Have a signed DDA Provider Agreement to Conditions for Participation; and